AkshayShenvi/MachineLearningConcepts/Bayes Classifier/bayes_classifier.md

 As in this Bayes Classifier, we will be assuming that the data is of Gaussian Distribution (i.e. we will use Gaussian as our basis function).
 You can replace this by your own basis function.

-For Gaussian Distribution, we would need to calculate the mean and the standard deviation of each feature and their classes.
+For Gaussian Distribution, we would need to calculate the mean and the variance of each feature and their classes.

 ```python
 # Data mean